-In addition, public comments can be submitted in writing to DeAnna Oser, Program Manager of the Ambient Monitoring Program, at DeAnna.Oser@dnr.ga.gov.
+In addition, public comments can be submitted in writing to DeAnna Oser, Program Manager of the Ambient Monitoring Program, at DeAnna.Oser@dnr.ga.gov or to EPD.comments@dnr.ga.gov.
 The deadline for submitting comments to the GA AAMP is no later than 30 days after the date on which the document is published on https://airgeorgia.org/.
 Should the comment period end on a weekend or holiday, comments will be accepted up until the next working day.

 The GA AAMP, in soliciting comments for the final draft before submittal to EPA as required by 40CFR58.10(a)(1), will address, as appropriate, any comments received before the deadline.